 As you have seen, TDAbleton uses a separate Component for each aspect of the Live Object Model that you want TouchDesigner to interact with.
 To set up all your observers, just copy as many TDAbleton Components from

 tdAbletonPackage as you need and set them up appropriately.
-As always, using select CHOPs for duplicate data will be more efficient than creating duplicate Components.
+You can also drag TDAbleton components from the palette.
+As always in TouchDesigner, using select CHOPs for duplicate data will be more efficient than creating duplicate Components.

 - Most Importantly: the system will be confused by tracks with duplicate names and devices with duplicate names on the same track or in the same chain.
 In some cases, this is also true of names that are the same after being converted to valid TouchDesigner Channel names.
 TDAbleton will pop up a warning dialog if it finds duplicate names, and will give an option to automatically rename duplicates.
 This behavior can be controlled using the

 tdAbletonmaster Component's Report Duplicate Names parameter.